tel/old-blog/_posts/2014-08-08-six_points_about_type_safety.md

 *static* semantics of the language are linked to the *dynamic* semantics.

-### Type safety relates a given language to a *choice* of language value semantics or analysis.
+### Type safety relates a given language to a *choice* of value semantics or analysis.

 You cannot reasonably refer to the type safety of, say, C, because you must also talk about *how you consider or analyze C*[^harper].
 It is